 Spolia

 The appropriation and re-use of spolia by the victor is a common trope seen across conquered regions, and is by no means exclusive to the Islamic tradition.
-Destruction of religious monuments was primarily an Indian rather than Anatolian phenomenon in the Muslim conquest and early period of rule in the twelfth and thirteenth centuries.
+Destruction of religious monuments, especially for the purposes of reusing the architectural elements, was primarily an Indian rather than Anatolian phenomenon in the Muslim conquest and early period of rule in the twelfth and thirteenth centuries.
 This was due in part to the far greater degree of intermarriage in the case of Anatolia, with Armenian and Georgian princesses remaining Christian, and having churches inside the royal palaces, while their sons were raised as Muslims.

-Although it is the Indian monuments which make the most striking and conspicuous use of spolia in the context of Islamic architecture, there are extensive examples of the reuse of both Byzantine and earlier structural elements, such as columns and capitals, as well as earlier decorative and figural sculpture both as decoration and simply as construction material.
-However, there is no wholesale re-construction of elements of earlier buildings, and the use of spolia in Anatolia was generally limited to the re-use or re-cutting of decorative marble elements.
+Although it is the Indian monuments which make the most striking and conspicuous use of spolia in the context of Islamic architecture, in Anatolia there are extensive examples of the reuse of both Byzantine and earlier structural elements, such as columns and capitals, as well as earlier decorative and figural sculpture both as decoration and simply as construction material.
+However, there was no wholesale re-construction using elements of earlier buildings, and the use of spolia in Anatolia was generally limited to the re-use or re-cutting of decorative marble elements.
+There are some exceptions to this, with the Roman theatre at Aspendos being the most striking example.
+In that case the second-century stage building was converted into a palace, and newly-built plastered masonry was incised with lines to imitate the earlier ashlar work around it.

+Perhaps the most striking use of spolia in the context of Rum Seljuq architecture, and the one most likely to be laden with meaning due to the prominent location, was the extensive use of figural sculpture on the exterior of the city walls in Konya, built during the rule of ‘Alā’ al-Dīn Kay Qubādh in 615-17/1219-21.
+The most conspicuous example was a colossal headless statue of Hercules which was used alongside newly-carved zoomorphic sculptures, all of which may have been intended to conflate the contemporary, historical and mythic times.

-A wide array of different capitals and columns were reused in the construction of the second phase of the Alaeddin Mosque in Konya, probably built in the first two decades of the thirteenth century.
-At around the same time, one of the most quintessentially syncretic structures in Anatolia, the Ertokuş tomb and madrasa at Atabey, near Isparta, between Konya and Antalya, was built in 621/1224 (figure x).
+A wide array of different Byzantine capitals and columns were reused in the construction of the second phase of the Alaeddin Mosque in Konya, probably built in the first two decades of the thirteenth century.
+At around the same time, one of the most quintessentially syncretic structures in Anatolia, the Ertokuş Tomb and Madrasa at Atabey, near Isparta, between Konya and Antalya, was built in 621/1224.
 It consists of a stone portal accessing a largely stone-built madrasa, with a raised mosque area and a brick and stone tomb beyond.
 The seemingly jumbled mix of elements belies an underlying sense of order, with reused marble jambs and lintels alongside limestone rubble, and brick for the arches and domes.
 Inside the tomb Byzantine spolia sections are recut as window frames.
 The attempt at coherence is clearer when the tomb is compared with the earlier tomb of ‘Izz al-Dīn Kay Kāwūs in Sivas, which is a far more traditionally Iranian style building, in brick.